alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 The OpenRTB protocol is optimized to minimize traffic when you do not bid: an HTTP response of 204 No Content is usually enough, which means sending just a few bytes.
-But requests are largish (a request size of 1.5 KB can be normal), and combined with about 18 billion requests _per day_ it results in over 27 TB per day, or more than 0.8 petabytes per month.
+But requests are largish (a request size of 1.5 KB is typical), and combined with about 18 billion requests _per day_ it results in over 27 TB per day, or more than 0.8 petabytes per month.
 At $0.018 per GB the total cost is about $15K.